 5Capacity Development in Government

-The Commission develops capacity of national and county government officials in Ministries, Institutions, and Departments.
+The Commission develops the capacity of national and county government officials in Ministries, Institutions, and Departments.
 It trains the officials on effective methods of handling complaints in-house.
 It also assists county and national governments, and independent state institutions, to set up complaints handling facilities.

 The Commission utilizes resolution of public complaints as an indicator of performance contracting.
 Public institutions submit quarterly reports detailing complaints received and action taken.
 The Commission rates institutions and issues certificates on compliance.
 The certificate informs the overall national rating of the institution.